 Free Speech: The Convention is governed by Bourinot’s Rules of Order which sets out to encourage free expression of opinion in the context of fair play and respect.

-Elections: Convention prayerfully votes to elect synod leadership: electing its own bishop, the members of its synod council and the membership of synod committees.
+Elections: Convention prayerfully votes to elect synod leadership: electing its own bishop and the members of its synod council.

 Convention is prayerful.

 - Convention meets calling on the Spirit to guide our deliberations and our decisions.

 - Convention sets aside time for worship and for Bible study.